Home / packaging / material / chipboard

 Food and Beverage Packaging

-Chipboard is widely used for food and beverage packaging due to its printability and ability to be coated for moisture resistance.
+Food and beverage packaging is often made from chipboard due to its printability and ability to be coated for moisture resistance.
 Examples include cereal boxes, frozen food cartons, and beverage carriers.

 Retail Packaging